kanniyappan-2007/FILE-HANDLING-UTILITY/README.md

 DOMAIN:JAVA PROGRAMMING
 DURATION:6 WEEKS
 MENTOR:NEELA SANTOSH
-Here is your Task Description (More than 500 Words) based on your internship details shown in the image:

 TASK DESCRIPTION – JAVA PROGRAMMING INTERNSHIP

 During my six-week internship at Codetech IT Solutions, I worked in the domain of Java Programming under the guidance of my mentor, Neela Santosh.
 The main objective of my internship was to strengthen my programming knowledge, improve my logical thinking ability, and gain practical exposure to real-time software development concepts using Java.